-Someone Has Fallen Off The Boat!
 Train your crew in the following:

-1. The first person who sees someone fall overboard does two things simultaneously.
-First, shouts at the top of his lungs "MAN OVERBOARD" and, second, NEVER takes his eyes off the person in the water and points at him constantly.
+- 1. The first person who sees someone fall overboard does two things simultaneously: first, shouts at the top of his/her lungs, "MAAAN OVERBOARD," and second, NEVER takes his eyes off the person in the water and points at him constantly.
 I tell my crew, "Even if you have to watch him drown in front of you, never take your eyes off him."
 Why?
 If you lose sight of him, we may never see him again.
 It is unbelievably difficult to find a head sticking up out of the water.
-This is why the USCG often sends helicopters first to look for people in the water.

-2. Someone else throws a cushion, fender, life-jacket - anything and everything - towards the victim to give them something to swim towards and hold onto.

-3. The boat driver brings the boat to neutral.
+This is why the Coast Guard often sends helicopters first to look for people in the water. - 2.
+Someone else throws a cushion, fender, life jacket anything and everything toward the victim to give them something to swim towards and hold onto. - 3.
+The boat driver brings the boat to neutral.
 The skipper then determines what side the victim is on and turns the boat to the same side as the victim is on.
-It keeps the victim inside the turning radius of the boat - and keeps the propeller moving away from the person in the water.

-4. Call the USCG and tell the watch stander you have a "man overboard!"
-Your crewmate may be injured, have swallowed a lungful of water or having a medical emergency (how about a heart attack?)
+It keeps the victim inside the turning radius of the boat and keeps the propeller moving away from the person in the water. - 4.
+Call the Coast Guard and tell the watchstander you have a man overboard.
+Your crewmate may be injured, have swallowed a lungful of water or be having a medical emergency (how about a heart attack?)
 Get the "rescue starts now" clock started ASAP!
-The USCG will have an ambulance meet you at the dock.

 5. Once you get alongside the victim, turn off the engine.
 Those props are potentially dangerous.
 Stop the engine entirely - especially if you are getting him back aboard via a swim platform.
 Try the 10-second exercise one day with your crew.
-And watch their faces as the fender disappears astern...
+And watch their faces as the fender disappears astern.